cchiarissima/cchiarissima/README.md

 Here you can find:\
 &emsp; 🗂️ a database of coding exercises/tutorials in different languages\
 &emsp; 🤖 machine learning projects and walkthroughs\
-&emsp; 🌐 experiments in web development.
+&emsp; 🌐 experiments in web development

 ---
 - Find my blog [here](https://cchiarissima.btw.so/)